An autumn long weekend in north-eastern Peloponnese-Argolis.

 τα καραβάκια με τον αφρό.

 Note: One cannot explore this area in just one weekend.
 The area is rather small in size, but there are so much to see and do.
-For example, intentionally, I left out of this trip two of the most important sites: Mycenae and Epidavros Theater & the archaeological site around it.
+For example, intentionally, I left out of this trip two of the most important sites: Mycenae and Epidavros Theater.

 This page is just the beginning of me giving you some information and ideas about this lavish part of my Country.
 Certainly, this page will be revisited many times and new info will be added.

-On our way there, we stopped for the oblate picture on the bridge over Corinth Canal and lunch at Isthmia (Ίσθμια).
+Of course, like all tourists do, we also stopped for the oblate picture on the bridge over Corinth Canal.

-In the past we used to stop for fish (koutsoumoures) at a very nice taverna situated just by the waters, just where the sinking bridge is, but it is closed now for some years.
+In the past we used to stop for fried bluntsnouted mullet ("koutsoumoures") at a very nice taverna situated by the waters, just where the sinking bridge is.
+Unfortunately, it is closed now for some years.

-On the way from Isthmia to old Epidavros (some 7 kilometres from it), stands the monastery (moni) of Agnountos, a small but beautiful monument of Byzantine Art and local architecture, which evokes admiration to its visitors and its researchers.
+On the way from Isthmia to Palaia Epidavros (some 7 kilometres from it), stands the Monastery (moni) of Agnountos, a small but beautiful monument of Byzantine Art and local architecture, which evokes admiration to its visitors and its researchers.

-Built on the slope of a mountain, the monastery greets visitors with beautiful olive groves, rocky hills and mountains covered with wild vegetation.
+Built on the slope of a mountain, the monastery greets visitors among beautiful olive groves, rocky hills and mountains covered with wild vegetation.

 What really is of great admiration, is how neat and tranquil this place is.
 The moment you enter its gates you emerge to an almost heavenly world.
 A small garden full of flowers welcomes you.